Go Back

 Instructions

-• In a large bowl or stand mixer, cream together the softened butter, granulated sugar, and brown sugar until light and fluffy.
+• In a large bowl or stand mixer, cream together the softened butter and white sugar until light and fluffy.
 This takes about 2-3 minutes.
 Scrape down the sides and make sure everything is mixed evenly.

 • Mix in the sourdough discard, egg, egg yolk, vanilla, and almond extract until smooth and creamy.
 Continue to scrape down the sides and make sure everything is well incorporated before proceeding to the next step.